Skip to main content

 Note

-The parent table doesn't need to maintain child table relationship fields.
+The parent table does not need to maintain child table relationship fields.

 Purchase Product Details (order_items)